 Verification activities are implemented as part of the flow of value delivery (for example, backlog items or Definition of Done [DoD] as described above).
 While the artifacts will satisfy the objective evidence needed at the end of development, they are created iteratively throughout the life cycle.
 Validation occurs when Product Owners, Customers, and end users participate in ART planning, demos, and validation of fitness for purpose.

-In the example below, regulations require design reviews, and that all actions be recorded and resolved.
-The “design review” enabler backlog item offers evidence of the review, and its DoD ensures that actions are recorded and resolved per the Lean QMS.
+In the example in Figure 8, regulations require design reviews and that all actions be recorded and resolved.
+The “design review” Enabler backlog item offers evidence of the review, and its DoD ensures that actions are recorded and resolved per the Lean QMS.
 If needed, the actions themselves could be tracked as enabler stories.
-Regulations may also require that all changes be reviewed, which is addressed by a compulsory ‘peer review’ DoD for all stories.
+Regulations may also require that all changes be reviewed, which is addressed by a compulsory peer review DoD for all stories.

 SAFe recommends building the integrated solution frequently (or elements of the system for cyber-physical solutions), at least at every Iteration for the System Demo.
 Building and integrating frequently allows continuous validation from User Acceptance Test (UAT), customers, and end users.
 Each iteration, the system demo provides objective evidence that the integrations perform as intended and that the entire system has advanced forward while maintaining quality and compliance standards.